WenTaoOwenDeng/UTGenDemo/.github/chatmodes/UnitTestForSolution.chatmode.md

 - **Proper mocking setup** for all dependencies
 - **Both positive and negative test cases** for robust coverage
 - **Detailed progress reporting** and test execution validation

+## Important Notes
+- **This mode requires user confirmation** before generating tests
+- The analysis phase will show exactly what will be tested and why
+- Users can modify the scope or approach based on the presented plan
+- No test generation occurs until explicit user approval is given

 ## Quality Assurance
 - All tests must compile without errors